Faulty tests, restrictive guidelines presented challenges for confirming coronavirus’ spread in Washington, experts say

 Previously, some of the restrictions for testing in recent days had been eased somewhat to allow public health officers some leeway in deciding who should be tested.
 However, no testing previously had been available for those with only mild symptoms, public health officials said.
 As more testing capacity becomes available, “people who might be in the community who aren’t sick enough to require hospitalization” also likely could get tested, said Dr. Jeff Duchin, health officer for Public Health – Seattle & King County.

-But, even with Pence’s announcement, that hadn’t happened as of Tuesday, rankling some people wracked with worry and experiencing flu-like symptoms.
+But, even with Pence’s announcement, that hadn’t happened as of Tuesday, rankling some people wracked with worry and experiencing flulike symptoms.

 Heather Segars, 44, a Shoreline mother and preschool teacher who recently returned home from a trip to Disneyland with a cough and shortness of breath, said her efforts to get tested have been roundly rejected after repeated calls, a visit to area clinics and an hourlong wait on a coronavirus hotline.